-Dr. James Wicks, an associate professor of literature and film studies, grew up in Taiwan and teaches World Cinema and Postcolonial Literature.
-He has two books: Transnational Representations: The State of Taiwan Film in the 1960s and 1970s (HKUP, 2014) and An Annotated Bibliography of Taiwan Film Studies (Columbia UP, April 2016) that he co-authored with Columbia University librarians Jim Cheng and Sachie Noguchi.
+James Wicks, Professor of Film Studies, grew up in Taiwan and teaches Narrative and Documentary Film, Scriptwriting for TV and Film, Intro to TV and Film Production, and World Cinema in San Diego, California.
+His Ph.D. in Literature (Cultural Studies section), with an emphasis on Chinese Cinema, was received from the University of California, San Diego in 2010.
+He has written two books: Transnational Representations: The State of Taiwan Film in the 1960s and 1970s (HKUP, 2014) and An Annotated Bibliography of Taiwan Film Studies (Columbia UP, April 2016) co-authored with Columbia University librarians Jim Cheng and Sachie Noguchi.

 - Ph.D., University of California, San Diego